-- Contact your supervisor on the first (1st) day of absence to report your Disability; follow your reporting-in requirements established for your work unit. - Contact the Third-Party Administrator, Sedgwick, who administers the CenturyLink Disability Plan, at 844.223.7153 or online at www.CenturyLink.com/mydisability, on or before the fourth (4th) calendar day of your absence or on the first (1st) day of a Relapse as described in the "Successive Periods of Disability" section.
+- Contact your supervisor on the first (1st) day of absence to report your Disability; follow your reporting-in requirements established for your work unit. - Contact the Third-Party Administrator, Sedgwick, who administers the Disability Plan, at 844.223.7153 or online at lumen.com/disability, on or before the fourth (4th) calendar day of your absence or on the first (1st) day of a Relapse as described in the "Successive Periods of Disability" section.
 Your supervisor or a representative can report your Disability if you're unable to do so.
 If your absence is due to an On-Job Injury or Illness, immediately contact both Sedgwick and UNICALL.
-Contact UNICALL at 1.866.UNI.call (8642255).
+Contact UNICALL at 1.866.UNI.call (864.2255).